 Application Requirements for the Undergraduate Research Program

-2013 Program Dates: Monday, May 20 - Friday, July 26, 2013
+Monday, May 19 - Friday, July 25, 2014

 Students who are interested in working in the areas of biochemistry, biology, chemistry, pharmacy, and physics will be considered for a variety of available funds.
 Students from universities other than Duquesne will be eligible for departmental funding.
 Duquesne University students are eligible for a portion of all funds.

 Students may apply for all funding from the Undergraduate Research Program during their freshman, sophomore, or junior year.
 Seniors will be considered for individual faculty grant funds and some departmental funds.

 Ten Weeks of Research - During the program, students will pursue a research project within the laboratory of a Duquesne faculty member.

 Safety Lecture and Orientation - The program will begin with an orientation designed to familiarize the students with laboratory procedure and allow the students to get to know one another.